mhudner/SpringMVCFilmCRUD/README.md

 - How to add, edit or delete information to the database

 - How to use object relational mapping to convert our data

+- How to work with a partner to make a complete application through pair programming